New Implementation Date

 Whistleblower Protections

 If someone witnesses unsafe or poor-quality care and reports it, they’ll be protected.
-New laws aim to reduce the fear of retaliation, improve confidentiality and offer multiple ways to report concerns
+New laws (effective from 1 Nov 2025) aim to reduce the fear of retaliation, improve confidentiality and offer multiple ways to report concerns

 Supported Decision-Making

-You can now formally nominate one or more people to support you in making decisions about your care and services.
+You can now formally nominate one or more people to support you in making decisions about your care and services from 1 November 2025.
 These supporters:

 Help you understand your options